 Required password type: Choose if a password should have only Numeric characters, or if there should be a mix of numbers and other characters (Alphanumeric).

-Number of non-alphanumeric characters in password: Enter the minimum number of special characters (&, #, %, !, and so on) that must included in the password.
+Number of non-alphanumeric characters in password: Enter the minimum number of special characters, such as

 Setting a higher number requires the user to create a password that is more complex.